Ibiza, Spain

 Sustainability efforts

-Staying here will keep your conscience as clear as the waters of Cala Xarraca – the hotel will be the very first BREEAM-certified resort in the Balearics.
+Staying here will keep your conscience as clear as the waters of Cala Xarraca – the hotel is the first BREEAM-certified resort in the Balearics.
 They’ve also partnered with the Ibiza Preservation Fund to protect the island’s land and sea biodiversity and will set aside a percentage of their revenue to support local foundations and community projects.
+They currently help support a local non-profit that provides care for children and young adults with disabilities; work with nearby schools to educate students on the importance of sustainability; and donate to one of the island's hedgehog sanctuaries, CanHog.
 All food is local, seasonal, organic (when possible, it’s grown at the hotel’s farm), drinking water is bottled on-site at the hotel’s plastic-free plant, and the pool is heated with solar panels.
 Bath products are delightfully plastic-free, too.

 Food and Drink